refi64/hytest/README.rst

      (test raises (assert false)) ; test that the code that follows raises an exception (test not-raises (assert true)) ; opposite of raises (test raises-exc [AssertionError] (assert false)) ; test that the code that follows raises one of the exceptions in the list
-     (test not-raises-exc [AssertionError] (assert false)) ; test that one of the given exceptions is NOT raised by the code that follows
+     (test not-raises-exc [AssertionError] (assert true)) ; test that one of the given exceptions is NOT raised by the code that follows
      (test raises-msg "abc" (raise (ValueError "abc"))) ; test that the code that follows raises an exception whose message matches the regex "abc"
      (test not-raises-msg "abc" (raise (ValueError "ab"))) ; opposite of raises-msg )